MischaU8/yumyum/display/outliner-groups_yBscJQWUIC0.md

 When creating an asset the [[outliner]] can quickly become populated with components.
 One option for organizing the outliner is to use groups.

 To create a group simply select the items you'd like to group.
-Click the group icon in the lower left corner of the UI or use the keyboard shortcut `ctrl-G`.
+Click the group icon in the lower left corner of the UI or use the keyboard shortcut `Ctrl-G`.

 Once grouped you can quickly [[hide]] and [[disable]] all elements in the group.